padraigfl/awesome-arcade-coder/README.md

 ### [Repo's wiki](https://github.com/padraigfl/awesome-arcade-coder/wiki)

-A publicly editable wiki for dropping in information as you find things, someone will tidy it up as things mature.
+A publicly editable wiki for dropping in information as you find things, will tidy it up as things mature.

 ### [Readme of original reverse engineering project](https://github.com/padraigfl/twsu-arcade-coder-esp32/blob/master/README.md)